 The Library accepts donations of books and other library materials which may be added to the collection after review by librarians or library staff for relevance, condition, etc. All donations are subject to disposal at the discretion of the Director of Libraries if they do not meet selection criteria.
 Written acknowledgement of the receipt of materials will be provided to the donor upon request.

 Policy on Confidentiality of Records

-In accordance with the recommendation of the Office of Intellectual Freedom of the American Library Association, registration and circulation records at the NECC Libraries are confidential.
+In accordance with the recommendation of the Office of Intellectual Freedom of the American Library Association, all registration and circulation records at the NECC Libraries are confidential.

-Library registration includes information required of the patrons in order for them to borrow materials.
+Library registration includes information required of patrons in order for them to borrow materials.
 Circulation records include any information that identifies the patron as borrowing particular materials.